Mean field theory of spin glasses: Fully connected models

 \subsubsection{Spontaneous replica symmetry breaking: the order parameter}

 To conclude this section, we will discuss now the concept of {\it spontaneous replica symmetry breaking}.
-Suppose that, ignoring completely the above discussion, we try to compute directly the free energy of {\it one single copy} of the system.
+Suppose that, ignoring completely the above discussion, we tried to compute directly the free energy of {\it a single copy} of the system.
 Then, using the replica method, we would write \beq f = -\overline{\frac{T}{N} \log Z} = -\frac{T}{N} \lim_{\nu \to 0} \partial_\nu \overline{Z^\nu} \ . \eeq Formally, this computation is completely identical to the one of the previous section, Eq.~(\ref{Zrepmn}), with $\nu = mn$.
-However, now there is no external coupling that suggests us the structure (\ref{Q1rsb}) of the overlap matrix.
-Therefore the simplest guess would be simply to set $q=0$, \ie to assume that $Q_{ab}$ is a diagonal matrix and all the replicas are uncorrelated.
-Doing this we would get the paramagnetic solution, that is wrong below $T_K$.
+This time, however, there is no external coupling that suggests us the structure (\ref{Q1rsb}) of the overlap matrix.
+The simplest guess would be simply to set $q=0$, \ie to assume that $Q_{ab}$ is a diagonal matrix and that all the replicas are uncorrelated.
+Going through the rest of the computation would then give us the paramagnetic solution, which is wrong below $T_K$, and would miss the interesting structuring of configuration space below $T_d$.
 As guessed by Parisi \cite{MPV87}, the correct solution is to assume the structure (\ref{Q1rsb}) also in the computation of (\ref{fdiuno}), and consider $m$ and $q$ as variational parameters to be optimized.
-This is exactly what we obtained previously in Eq.~(\ref{fglass}), which shows that these two conceptually different strategies lead to the same result for the free energy of the glass (which is the correct one~\cite{FT06}).
-In this case, replica symmetry breaking is not imposed by an external field but appears as a spontaneous symmetry breaking, and this was historically how it was introduced in order to find the correct solution.
+This solution is exactly what we obtained in Eq.~(\ref{fglass}), which shows that these two conceptually different strategies lead to the same result for the free energy of the glass (which is the correct one~\cite{FT06}).
+In this case, replica symmetry breaking is not imposed by an external field, but appears as a spontaneous symmetry breaking, which this was historically how it was introduced in order to find the correct solution.

-The above discussion shows that $q$ is the {\it order parameter} of the transition: it is zero in the paramagnetic phase, while it jumps to a nonzero value in the glass phase signaling the spontaneous breaking of replica symmetry; alternatively, we can introduce an external field coupled to this order parameter in order to compute the properties of the low-temperature phase, analogously to a magnetic field for a ferromagnet.
-Therefore the transition is of first order from the point of view of the order parameter, but recall that it is of second order from the thermodynamical point of view.
+The above discussion shows that $q$ is the {\it order parameter} of the transition: it is zero in the paramagnetic phase, and it jumps to a nonzero value in the glass phase signaling the spontaneous breaking of replica symmetry.
+Alternatively, we can introduce an external field coupled to this order parameter in order to compute the properties of the low-temperature phase, analogously to a magnetic field for a ferromagnet.
+The transition is therefore first order from the point of view of the order parameter, but recall that it is second order from the thermodynamical point of view.